cosmicjs/docs/docs/guides/README.md

 Right-Click on `pom.xml` file and Select (Maven -> Reimport) to import all the dependencies in your project.

 ### 4. Adding Cosmic Credentials to Java Spring Boot Project
-Inside the folder `src/main/resources`, add the cosmic credentials to the `application.properties` file.
+Inside the folder `src/main/resources`, add the Cosmic credentials to the `application.properties` file.
 You can find your Bucket slug and API read key in <i>Your Bucket > Basic Settings > API Access</i> after [logging in](https://app.cosmicjs.com).
 ```properties
 #src/main/resources/application.properties
 slug = <add cosmic bucket slug here>